 Before beginning to set goals it is important to feel grounded and safe.
-Mindfulness is achieving a state of calm through focusing on the present moment while acknowledging thoughts, feelings and bodily sensations.
-The practice of mindfulness is used for a variety of purposes and it will be used here to help bring focus, a clear mind, and grounding as we begin to set goals.
+Men and Boys do not always have opportunities to be vulnerable and focus on their own wellness.
+Mindfulness is the achieving a state of calm through focusing on the present moment while acknowledging thoughts, feelings and bodily sensations.
+The practice of mindfulness is used for a variety of purposes, it will be used here to help bring focus, a clear mind, and grounding as we begin to set goals.
 One activity that can be helpful in grounding yourself and quieting a busy mind is the practice of mindfulness.
-We will learn a new tool to help calm, ground and focus when in crisis or stressful situations.
+Participants will learn a new tool to help calm, ground and focus when in crisis or stressful situations.

-- 1. Begin by sitting or laying in a comfortable position.
-Try to make yourself comfortable but alert enough not to fall asleep. - 2.
-Close your eyes or look at something in the medium distance. - 3.
-Begin to notice your breath.
+- 2. Close your eyes or look at something in the medium distance. - Begin to notice your breath.
 Breathe in through your nose for a count of 6 and exhale through your mouth for a count of 7.
-Pause here and focus on breathing for 2 minutes. - 4.
-As you inhale slowly become more aware of your body.
+Pause here and focus on breathing for 2 minutes. - As you inhale slowly become more aware of your body.
 Notice your feet on the ground, relax the muscles in your shoulders, arms and back.
 Next relax your legs and feet.
 Pause here and focus on your body for 2 minutes. - 5.
 Next, as you exhale let go of your thoughts.
 Let go of any lists you are making in your head or things that need to be completed.
 Do not worry about the past or the future.
 Thoughts may come into your mind, don't worry about this, just be present in the moment.
 Pause here and continue to focus on breathing and clearing your mind.

-- 6. Be aware of your breathing, think of inhaling healing and exhaling out any heaviness and doubt.
+- Be aware of your breathing, think of inhaling healing and exhaling out any heaviness and doubt.
 As you breathe ground yourself in the moment and in your body.
-Continue to focus on breathing for 2 minutes. - 7.
-Slowly open your eyes.
+Continue to focus on breathing for 2 minutes. - Slowly open your eyes.
 You have just completed a mindful breathing exercise.
 You can use this technique to address anxiety or to help focus if you are feeling overwhelmed.